swcarpentry-ja/carpentries-coc/topic_folders/governance/bylaws.md

 - knowing the organisation’s mission, policies, programs, and needs
 - reading and understanding the organisation’s financial statements
 - serving as active advocates and ambassadors for the organisation necessary for The Carpentries to advance its mission
-- leveraging connections, networks, and resources to develop collective action to fully achieve the Carpentries’ mission
+- leveraging connections, networks, and resources to develop collective action to fully achieve The Carpentries’ mission
 - helping identify personal connections that can benefit the organisation’s fundraising and reputational standing, and can influence public policy
 - preparing for, attending, and conscientiously participating in Executive Council meetings